Mobile e-commerce user experience best practices for app developers

-- Events: Track events to learn how to optimize every step in the user funnel.
-Essential event tracking for mobile commerce includes purchases, page views and when products are added to a user’s cart or wishlist.
+Events: Track events to learn how to optimize every step in the user funnel.
+Essential event tracking for e-commerce includes purchases, page views, and when products are added to a user’s cart or wishlist

-- Churn: This metric shows how many users leave your app for good.
+Churn: This metric shows how many users leave your app.
 If you have a high churn rate after one session, this is another indicator that there may be issues with your UX.
 For example, your onboarding may be frustrating users and causing them to churn without making a purchase.

-Your CTAs are critical to moving users through the funnel.
-You should A/B test your CTAs for the best results, including variants of copy and placement.
-Design elements such as size and color will also affect performance and should be optimized.
+Your CTAs are critical in moving users through the funnel.
+You should A/B test your CTAs for the best results, including variants of copy, design, and placement.
+Elements such as size and color can affect performance and should be optimized.

 If you found this guide useful, you may also be interested in how to analyze all of your UX efforts.
 Learn how Adjust helps app developers and marketers analyze in-app events and marketing efforts in one streamlined dashboard.